Websites for volunteer and internship

 Childcare workers who have devoted several years studying a Bachelor of Education (Early Childhood), will be working in an Early Childhood Teacher role.

-Secondly, the depth of your responsibilities and work experience also determines the pay.
-If you work as a supervisor or room leader in a childcare centre and are entitled to $24tre, you are classed as level 4 under the Children Services Award and are entitled to $24.28+ on commencement of the job.
+If you work as a supervisor or room leader in a childcare centre, you are classed as level 4 under the Children Services Award and are entitled to $30.84+ on commencement of the job.
 When you complete a diploma of Early Childhood Education and Care, you may have been appointed the job of an assistant director or Day Care Coordinator and can expect a larger amount of compensation for the responsibilities.
 Childcare Centre Director or Centre Manager is ultimately responsible for the management of the Childcare Centre and its staff.
-Centre Director jobs can be advertised with salaries as high as $80,0000.
+Centre Director jobs can be advertised with salaries as high as $85,000+.

 Our Certificate III in Early Childhood Education and Care and Diploma of Early Childhood Education and Care (ECEC) course provide you qualifications you need to enter the sector, and guaranteed work placement to practise what you learn.
 Interested to learn more, check here for more details.